elct9620/cedar-policy-rb/README.md

 principal = CedarPolicy::EntityUid.new("User", "1")
 action = CedarPolicy::EntityUid.new("Action", "view")
 resource = CedarPolicy::EntityUid.new("Image", "1")
+ctx = CedarPolicy::Context.new

-request = CedarPolicy::Request.new(principal, action, resource)
+request = CedarPolicy::Request.new(principal, action, resource, ctx)

 entities = CedarPolicy::Entities.new([
     CedarPolicy::Entity.new(